Rox Raise Record $76,255 for Charity During 2019 Season

-In addition to raising funds for local charities the Rox staff, coaches and players spent time visiting many local senior living communities, libraries, summer camps getting to know fans of all ages in the St. Cloud area.
-Making over 60 community appearances during the year, staff, coaches and players totaled over 1,000 combined volunteer hours; the Rox shared experiences with fans, read books to children and even offered baseball instruction at several baseball and softball clinics.
+In addition to raising funds for local charities, Rox staff, coaches and players spent time visiting many local senior living communities, libraries, summer camps and Boys and Girls Clubs interacting with fans of all ages in the St. Cloud area.
+Making over 50 community appearance during the year volunteering hundreds of hours.
+The Rox shared experiences with fans, read books to children and even offered baseball instruction at four clinics throughout the season.

-During the spring of 2017, the Rox again partnered with Central Minnesota Credit Union for the Rox Reading Program.
-The program encouraged over 11,000 students in over 480 classrooms throughout Central Minnesota to read outside of the classroom.
+During the spring, the Rox again partnered with Central Minnesota Credit Union for the Rox Reading Program.
+The program encouraged over 11,000 students in over 500 classrooms in Central Minnesota to promote leisure reading at home.

 Rox Reading Program is Huge Success